This recipe was originally published on April 4, 2018.

 - Grate the carrot and chop the walnuts.

-- Add the grated carrot, olive oil, eggs, vanilla, pineapple, raisins, and chopped walnuts to the dry ingredients and mix on low speed until well blended.
+- Add the grated carrot, olive oil, eggs, vanilla, pineapple, raisins, and chopped walnuts to the dry ingredients and mix with a spoon until well blended.

 - Divide the mixture evenly between the two prepared pans.